 Six vividly told true stories of daring, desperate and dangerous escape attempts by colonial era convicts.

 Based on original documents and accounts, this book is a story of human endeavour and resourcefulness—and those who’ll fight for their liberty no matter the cost.
-First published in 1999; this revised edition was published in 2003.
+This edition was published in 1999; a revised edition was published in 2003.

 Warwick Hirst is an archivist who has also worked as the Mitchell Library’s Curator of Manuscripts, and writer of narrative non-fiction.
 His books include My Dear, Dear Betsy (1993), Great Convict Escapes in Colonial Australia (1999; 2003), The Man Who Stole the Cyprus (2008) and most recently, Wreck (2015).